davisjam/davisjam.github.io/_pages/research.md

 1. How widespread of a problem is Regex Denial of Service? ([ESEC/FSE'18](/files/publications/DavisCoghlanServantLee-EcosystemREDOS-ESECFSE18.pdf), [ICSE'22](/files/publications/BarlasDuDavis-WebREDOS-ICSE22.pdf)).
 3. How hard are regexes to work with? ([ESEC/FSE'19](/files/publications/DavisMichaelCoghlanServantLee-LinguaFranca-ESECFSE19.pdf), [ASE'19](/files/publications/MichaelDonohueDavisLeeServant-RegexesAreHard-ASE19.pdf))
 4. How generalizable is regex research? ([ASE'19](/files/publications/DavisMoyerKazerouniLee-RegexGeneralizability-ASE19.pdf))
-5. How might we address Regex Denial of Service? ([IEEE S&P'21](/files/publications/DavisServantLee-SelectiveMemo-IEEE-SP21.pdf), [IEEE S&P'23](/files/publications/HassanAamirLeeDavisServant-ReDoSUsability-SP23.pdf))
+5. How might we address Regex Denial of Service? ([IEEE S&P'21](/files/publications/DavisServantLee-SelectiveMemo-IEEE-SP21.pdf), [IEEE S&P'23](/files/publications/HassanAamirLeeDavisServant-ReDoSUsability-SP23.pdf), [arXiv'24](https://arxiv.org/abs/2406.11618))

 This work is supported by NSF [SaTC-2135156](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2135156).

-### Software engineering for data-centric computing (SE4ML, pre-trained models)
+### Software Engineering for Data-Centric Computing (SE4ML, pre-trained models)

 Complex computing systems incorporate machine learning models -- data-centric computing components that predict the future based on the past (e.g. data science, ML, deep learning).
 Correct machine learning models requires the development of the models themselves, and the use of analysis pipelines to automatically and repeatedly process batches of data.